Industry hands-on sessions

 Speaker(s): Ignacio Ginebreda (Spain), Juan Mesquida (Spain) & Julie Schlosser (Denmark)

 This session translates biologically-driven design into predictable immediate workflows.
 Participants will gain practical, clinically relevant tips for precise treatment planning with AI‑powered DTX Studio™ Clinic software.
-The session also covers implant placement using the newly launched S Series implant line and enhanced emergence profile (EmPro) portfolio, alongside real‑time accuracy with X‑Guide® navigated surgery and integrated FastMap® photogrammetry.
+The session also covers implant placement using the newly launched S Series implant line and new CC restorative portfolio with enhanced emergence profile, alongside real‑time accuracy with X‑Guide® navigated surgery and integrated FastMap® photogrammetry.
 Through hands‑on experience and clinical pearls, the session demonstrates how to plan precisely, navigate confidently, and deliver immediate loading with efficiency, accuracy, and respect for biological principles.

 9:00 - 11:30